lubuntu-team/manual/source/4/4.2/software_sources.rst

 .. image:: software_sources.png

 The :guilabel:`Authentication` tab manages key files which ensure your downloads are not compromised, basically ensuring you are download from a reliable source and your download has not been intercepted.
 The list of all keys signed on your system are listed under :guilabel:`Trusted software providers`.
 To remove a key you no longer want to have access to your system press the :guilabel:`Remove` button.
-To only allow the default keys that ship with Lubuntu press the :guilabel:`Restore Defaults` button.

 .. image:: sources-auth.png